 Contributions of services are required to be recognized if the services received (a) create or enhance non-financial assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
-For the ten months ended June 30, 2020, VOCEL received donated services meeting the above criteria valued at \$2,000.
+For the year ended June 30, 2021, VOCEL did not receive any contributions which met this criteria.